 Nicole Coman, Ed.S.

 Nicole Coman, Ed.S. received her Education Specialist degree in school psychology from Florida International University in Miami, Florida.
 Additionally, she also holds a Masters Degree (M.S.Ed.) in School Psychology from Duquesne University in Pittsburgh.
 Before serving as a school psychologist, she was the clinical research coordinator at Boston Children’s Hospital, working primarily with individuals with developmental disabilities.
 Nicole is a native Floridian.
 Before moving to Boston, she worked at the University of Miami Center for Autism and Related Disabilities (CARD) for 7 years.
 At CARD, Nicole consulted with schools across 3 counties in South Florida assisting teachers, students and parents.
-Currently, Nicole serves as Director of Learning Support Services and School Psychologist at Cambridge Montessori School.
+Nicole serves the Child Development Instructor for Cambridge Montessori Institute.

 Gretchen Courage, M.Ed.